SasView/documents/Sasview Roadmap.md

 **Late 2021 to mid 2022 - Release 5.0.5**

 Due to the pandemic the Code Camp scheduled for March 2020 in Caltech was canceled and did not resume for another 2+ years.
-An attempt was made to pivot to short virtual hackathons with some success but the progress was clearly impacted, nonetheless, release 5.0.5 provided some new features and resolved a number of issues.
+An attempt was made to pivot to short virtual hackathons with some success but the progress was clearly impacted.
+Nonetheless, release 5.0.5 provided some new features and resolved a number of issues.
 In particular, the generic scattering calculator got its first much needed overhaul, this one focused on the needs of the magnetic scattering community.
-Work will begin on refactoring the simultaneous/constrained fitting workflow interface.
+Work will now begin on refactoring the simultaneous/constrained fitting workflow interface.

 Task Summary:

-* A sasmodels interface for custom re-parameterization of models is provided.
+* A sasmodels interface for custom re-parameterization of models is provided
-* Continued work on refactoring constrained/simultaneous fits.
+* Continued work on refactoring constrained/simultaneous fits
-* The generic scattering calculator was significcantly overhauled particularly for use with magnetic materials
+* The generic scattering calculator was significantly overhauled particularly for use with magnetic materials
-* Started developing ideas for community interactions and hostes several training workshops (some virtual)
+* Started developing ideas for community interactions and hosted several training workshops (some virtual)
 * Work on incorporating polyhedral form factors continued
 * Work on graphical represtation of models continued
-* An intial feature to aid SAXS/SANS co-refinement was added.
 * Work on defining and incorporating generic resolution functions was started
 * Work to update tutorials to support 5.x
-* Work on SasView paper continued
+* Work on the SasView paper continued
-* AS usual, a large number of bug fixes and other minor improvements
+* As usual, a large number of bug fixes and other minor improvements

 SasView 5.0.5 was released on June 3, 2022.
 * <https://github.com/SasView/sasview/releases/tag/v5.0.5>

 **Late 2022 - Mid 2023 - Release 5.1**

 The primary goal, and therefore focus of work, for release 5.1 is to achieve full feature parity with the 4.x versions.
 While 5.x has many new features and advances there remain a number of outstanding issues taged with the "For Feature Parity" label in github.
-Subject to the availability of sufficient resources, release 5.1 will also add new fitting functionality such as allowing for the reading in an array representing either P(Q) or S(Q) for P\*S, fitting oriented model to 1D cut etc.; begin work on adding PRISM[^9] (polymer reference interaction site model), McSAS and FFSAS (providing users better approaches for obtaining particle size distributions) fitting modules; add new scattering calculators to the generic scattering calculator and add improved functionatly to the P(R) perspective.
+Subject to the availability of sufficient resources, release 5.1 will also add new fitting functionality such as allowing for the reading in of an array representing either P(Q) or S(Q) for P\*S, fitting oriented models to 1D cuts, etc.; begin work on adding PRISM[^9] (polymer reference interaction site model), McSAS and FFSAS (providing users better approaches for obtaining particle size distributions) fitting modules; add new scattering calculators to the generic scattering calculator and add improved functionality to the P(R) perspective.
 Work will continue on an advanced data fitting with SasView tutorial.
 On the documentation and community development fronts, work will continue to expand and diversify the contributor community, several new tutorials, both written and video, will be started, and the SasView paper will be submitted.

 Task Summary (Subject to the availability of sufficient resources):

+* Finish overhaul of the Corfunc module
-* Begin model fitting refactoring work to allow reading in an array representing either PQ or SQ for P*/S fits, fitting oriented model to 1D cut etc.
+* Begin model fitting refactoring work to allow reading in an array representing either P(Q) or S(Q) for P*/S fits, fitting oriented models to 1D cuts, etc.
-* Implement a first pass at providing (some rudimentary) tools for SAXS/SANS co-refinement (with an eye to better understanding the complicated issues involved in co-refinement of data from different techniques)
+* Finish work on (some rudimentary) tools for SAXS/SANS co-refinement
 * Finish initial simultaneous/constrained workflow upgrades
 * Begin work on advanced model fitting tutorial
 * Begin work on writing custom models tutorial
-* Create first in series of video tutorials.
+* Create first in series of video tutorials
 * Begin work to integrate McSAS and FFSAS
 * Begin work on inclusion of PRISM[^9] functionality
 * Begin work on separating out a generic dataloader package